 - Biomedical prevention studies

-- Evaluation of vaccines to prevent HIV and other HIV-related infectious diseases in infants, children, adolescents, and pregnant and postpartum women
+- Evaluation of vaccines to prevent HIV and HIV-related infectious diseases in infants, children, adolescents, and pregnant and postpartum women

-- Evaluation of microbicides, in collaboration with the Microbicide Trials Network, and other drug-based modalities to prevent HIV and other HIV-related infectious diseases in infants, children, adolescents, and pregnant and postpartum women
+- Evaluation of microbicides, in collaboration with the Microbicide Trials Network, and other drug-based modalities to prevent HIV and HIV-related infectious diseases in infants, children, adolescents, and pregnant and postpartum women

 - Optimizing malaria prevention in children